Doctave/doctave/docs/configuration.md

 First, let's look at the options available in the `doctave.yaml` file.

+**NOTE!** Any changes you make to this file will only come into effect when you restart the preview server, or rebuild your site.

 ### title

 This sets the name of your project.
 It serves two purposes: